mircealungu/mircea/thoughtstream.md

 **May 4**

-Mesopotamia = the land between the rivers (Tigris and Euphrates)
+Mesopotamia = the land between the rivers.

 Hippopotamus = river horse

 Now, guess how does one say river in ancient greek.
+And guess the two rivers :)

 **